NorthwoodsSoftware/gojs-angular-basic/README.md

 ## Installation

+This sample works with GoJS v2.3.
+If you want to use GoJS v3.0, be sure to use at least version 3.0.6.

 Start by running npm install to install all necessary dependencies.

 If you do not have Angular already globally installed, you may do so by running: